ansible-community/ara/doc/source/faq.rst

 ARA is currently composed of three different free and open source projects:

 - https://github.com/ansible-community/ara for the REST API server and Ansible plugins
-- https://github.com/ansible-community/ara-web for the standalone web interface
 - https://github.com/ansible-community/ara-infra for project-specific infrastructure needs (such as the `ara.recordsansible.org <https://ara.recordsansible.org>`_ website)
+- https://github.com/ansible-community/ara-collection for the Ansible collection of ara

 What's an Ansible callback ?
 ----------------------------